nikeshskillup/bmi-calculator/README.md

 <img src="images/git-clone.png" width="75%"/>

-**7.** This will clone the repository with Shipping Calculator application files in your home directory in the Visual Studio Code.
+**7.** This will clone the repository with BMI Calculator application files in your home directory in the Visual Studio Code.
 You can check the source folder created by using the below command.

 ```bash
 ls